leoliu49/RapidRoute/README.md

 3. `src/main/resources/routes.conf` (see `src/main/resources/routes_example.conf` for example)

 ## Declaring components
-A `ComplexRegister` is a collection of out-of-context DCP modules.
+A `com.uwaterloo.watcag.common.ComplexRegister` is a collection of out-of-context DCP modules.
 A few examples of these are found under `src/main/resources/reg_bank/`.
 These modules only occupy a single site within the board.
 Components that are used must be placed under the `resources/components/` folder, and be named as a `type\d+`.
 Then they must be declared in the `register_components.conf` file, along with other information:
 ```
 [type1]